rfo909/CFT/README.md

 ## Searching

 Still working in the interactive interface, we can create a function to search for a string in all Java files.
-Since we are working interactively, input is limited to single lines, so first we create a helper function, GetGrep, then the main function, which we call Search.
+Since we are working interactively, and coding is limited to single lines, we first create a helper function, GetGrep, then the main function, which we call Search.

 ```
 $ Grep(readLine("Enter search term"))